Why you should care

 Also vexing: figuring what to pay.
 People tend to dislike that burden, because they have to confront how generous or selfish they are.
 That’s why, in one of Gneezy’s studies, people opted for a fixed, low price rather than having to decide.

 Gneezy has seen the problem live.
-At a recent event in Tel Aviv with her husband, the couple sold books PWYW outside.
+At an event in Tel Aviv with her husband, the couple sold books PWYW outside.
 Books cost about 80 shekels in Israel, she says, and most of the people who bought paid 50 shekels.
-All at once, a woman charged up to the table, slapped down 5 shekels, grabbed a book and ran off.
+All at once, a woman charged up to the table, slapped down five shekels, grabbed a book and ran off.
 “I think she was upset that I put her in that position,” says Gneezy.

 In other words, if you go out to buy a gallon of milk, you’re probably not looking for a moral conundrum.